 Do the two of you like to go out at night, dine well, have a few drinks, dance, paint the town and stay up late when you travel?
-Then you already know that there's sometimes a cost, known as a cover charge, to allow you to spend time in some establishments.
+Then you already know that there's sometimes a cost, known as a cover charge, to allow you to spend time in certain establishments.

 While you can check out tourist spots during the day, the time to really get to know a new destination is at night, particularly if you can find out and visit the same places the locals do.

 In the United States, a cover charge, sometimes simply referred to as "the cover," is a fee that patrons fork over in order to occupy a certain nightclub, restaurant, bar, lounge or other place where people gather and are served food and liquor or are entertained.
 It's the cost of admission.